zmknox/zmknox.github.io/contact.md

 -----------------

 ### Secure IM
 You can send me a secure message on [<i class="fa fa-key"></i> Keybase](https://keybase.io/zmknox).
-Unfortunately I cannot share information for you to contact me via iMessage or Signal, as much as I'd like to.
-Both of those services require a phone number (or in the case of iMessage, an email address) to communicate, and don't allow using simply a username.
+If you'd like to chat with something else (iMessage comes to mind), let me know and I can give you contact info.

 ### Email

-You can send me an email using this form below.
-(I realize web forms for email are weird, but I also don't want to just publicly post an email address either).
+You can send me an email using this form below, or sending an email to something at this domain.
+I'll get it.

 <form action="https://formspree.io/form@zachknox.com" method="POST">
     <p>Your Name: <br /><input type="text" name="name" placeholder="Toucan Sam"></p><br />